popking4799/24lashenvy/README.md

 ## License

-This project is licensed under the GPL-3.0 License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ### Contact